bjt-user/Linux/printing.md

 ```
 and it was displayed and it was correctly rendered but it had some ugly characters at the start and end.\
 So i used `vim` to delete everything up to `<DOCTYPE HTML...>` then did `firefox example.html` and printed it from firefox.

+TODO: next time write a bash script that does the renaming and deleting.